Banana plant fiber & cotton blend

 Disclaimer: Due to the handmade nature of our products and variations in device screens, you may find slight variations in color and/or craftsmanship.
 Even if from the same dye lot, slight variations in color may occur.
 This is not a defect, but a unique feature of handmade goods.

-Traditional weavers create our choice handwoven placemats from a blend of banana plant stem and cotton.
+Traditional weavers create our choice handwoven placemats from a blend of banana plant stem and cotton thread.

 Banana plants bear fruit just once in its lifetime.
 Treated as agricultural waste, banana plants headed for landfills once the fruit was harvested.
 However, in its new avatar, the plant has been transformed into strong, durable, and renewable ropes, twisted by hand, used in the creation of these exquisite handmade placemats.
 Spoil yourself or gift a loved one!!